I'm not a programmer or a computer expert but I do enjoy messing about

 with computers.
 I used Linux as my operating system for many

-years but in the last year I've switched almost entirely to
+years but since 2014 I've switched entirely to OpenBSD.
+(I

 All the entries on this page work equally well on Linux and OpenBSD,